Regular subcategories in bounded derived categories of affine schemes: Regular subcategories of

-is the regularity of the commutative Noetherian ring $R$.
+to be an equivalence is the regularity of the commutative Noetherian ring $R$.
 (Recall that a commutative ring $R$ is \emph{regular} if all its local ring are regular.)
-We don't know if this is sufficient.
-If $R$ is regular and of finite Krull dimension $d$, then every finitely generated $R$-module has a projective resolution of length $\le d$, hence in particular (\ref{equiv-of-cat}) holds.
-But finiteness of Krull dimension is not necessary for (\ref{equiv-of-cat}) to hold as the next example shows.
+We do not know if this is sufficient.
+If $R$ is regular and of finite Krull dimension $d$, then every finitely generated $R$-module has a projective resolution of length $\le d$, hence in particular (\ref{eq_equiv-of-cat}) holds.
+But finiteness of Krull dimension is not necessary for (\ref{eq_equiv-of-cat}) to hold as the next example shows.
 We learned the following argument from Michel Van den Bergh.

 \begin{example} There is an example, constructed by Nagata, of a regular Noetherian ring~$R$ of infinite Krull dimension, see \cite[Ex.
 11.4]{AM}.
 Recall the construction.
-Consider the polynomial ring $K=\k[x_{i,j}]_{1\le j\le i<\infty}$ over some field $\k$.
+Consider the polynomial ring $K=\kk[x_{i,j}]_{1\le j\le i<\infty}$ over some field $\kk$.
 Denote $\p_i=(x_{i,1}, x_{i,2},\ldots,x_{i,i})$, it is a prime ideal in $K$.
 Let $S\subset K$ be the complement to $\cup_i\p_i$ and $R$ be the localization $K[S^{-1}]$.
-Note that global dimension of $R$ is infinite.
-We claim that any finitely generated $R$-module $M$ has a finite projective resolution.
+Note that the localization $R_{\p_i}$ is a regular local ring of Krull dimension $i$.
+Thus the global dimension of $R_{\p_i}$ is $i$ and the global dimension of $R$ is infinite.
+We claim that nevertheless any finitely generated $R$-module $M$ has a finite projective resolution.
 Indeed, any such $M$ is isomorphic to the extension of scalars $M\simeq R\otimes _{R_0}M_0$, over a subring $R_0\subset R$ which is a localization of a polynomial ring in finitely many variables.
 Hence $R_0$ is regular and of finite Krull dimension.
 Moreover, $R$ is flat over $R_0$.
 Hence the claim follows.

 It follows that we have an equivalence